You Need Way More Nutrients for Good Gut Health

-Beating diseases like obesity and diabetes may come down to keeping your microbiome healthy with a diverse diet
+Beating diseases like obesity and diabetes may come down to keeping your microbiome healthy with a diverse diet.

-Diet is the principal regulator of what healthy bacteria make up our microbiome-the ecosystem of the human GI tract, explained Heiman.
-Climate change and current farming practices have lead to less nutritionally diverse produce, plus most of us only eat a limited diet—in fact, rice, maize, and wheat alone make up 60 percent of the calories people consume around the world, Heiman said.
-(And we eat things packed with these 7 Ingredients That Are Robbing You of Nutrients.)
+Diet is the main regulator of what healthy bacteria make up your microbiome-the ecosystem of the human GI tract, explained Heiman.
+Climate change and current farming practices have lead to less nutritionally diverse produce, plus most people only eat a limited diet.
+In fact, rice, maize, and wheat alone make up 60 percent of the calories people consume around the world, Heiman said.
+(Here are 8 tips for absorbing more nutrients from your food.)

 "Like any ecosystem, the one that is most diverse in species is the one that is going to be the healthiest," Heiman said.
 "In almost every disease state that has been studied so far, the microbiome has lost diversity."

-Heiman did a similar study on obese mice: He gave them nutrients from heirloom soybeans-early versions of the now-common produce that were popular before modern farming and therefore more nutritionally rich.
+Heiman also did a similar study on obese mice: He gave them nutrients from heirloom soybeans-early versions of the now-common produce that were popular before modern farming and therefore more nutritionally rich.
 These nutrient-rich supplements not only improved the obese mice's gut bacteria but also decreased their weight gain and colon inflammation.

 While you probably can't find more nutritionally-rich versions of the produce you're already eating at your grocery store, you can help improve your microbiome (and, therefore, disease risk) another way: Think about your diet right now and how you could add more diversity to your plate, Heiman suggested.
 The more colorful your plate, the more diverse your nutrient intake, and the happier your microbiome will be.